Felix Cavaliere

-Felix Cavaliere (born November 29, 1942) is an American musician and singer-songwriter.
-He is best known for being the lead vocalist and keyboard player for the Young Rascals.
+Felix Cavaliere (born November 29, 1942) is an American musician.
+He is best known for being the co-lead vocalist and keyboard player for The Young Rascals.

 Although he was a member of Joey Dee and the Starliters, known for their hit "Peppermint Twist", he is best known for his association with the Young Rascals during the 1960s.
 The other members of the Rascals were Eddie Brigati, Dino Danelli and Gene Cornish.
 Cavaliere sang vocals on six of their successful singles and played the Hammond B-3 organ.

 Early life and education

-Cavaliere was born to an Italian American family in Pelham, New York on November 29, 1942.
+Cavaliere was born to an Italian-American family in Pelham, New York on November 29, 1942.
 At an early age, he studied piano at the Allaire School of Music at his mother's behest from age 6 until her death when he was 14.
 He enrolled at Syracuse University in the early 1960s as a pre-med major and performed at fraternity and sorority parties with his band The Escorts.
 At the beginning of his junior year, he left Syracuse to pursue an opportunity to be a musician at a Borscht Belt resort in the Catskills.
 He was friends with poet and songwriter Stephen Kalinich, and they both were in the Sigma Phi Epsilon fraternity.